Efforts Failing Social Media

 No Engagement

-If your audience is not interacting with your content at all – if you’re receiving no likes or shares – that’s a clear sign you need to go back to the planning table to rethink your social media strategy.
+If your audience isn’t engaging with your content, it’s time to rethink your strategy.
 Go back to the beginning and identify the following:

 • Who is your customer base?

-• What balance do you want to strike between engagement and direct sales?
+• How do you want to balance engagement and direct sales?

-• What type of content do you want to publish, and what expertise do you need to publish it?
+• What type of content should you publish, and what expertise is needed?

-• What time should you post each day?
+• When is the best time to post each day?

 In Closing

-Moreover, by scheduling posts in advance, you give yourself time to make any last-minute edits, react to current events, and focus on engagement rather than development.
+Scheduling posts lets you edit, react to events, and focus on engagement.
 Social media is all about building relationships.
 By understanding who your audience is and why they’ve engaged with your brand, you can do exactly that.